NukelearGhost/SleepWake/README.md

 # SleepWake
 ## Description
- Powershell script that will put your computer into hibernation and wake it from hibernation at specified times via Scheduled Tasks. _Requires Administrator privileges to local machine to install_.
+ PowerShell script that will put your computer into hibernation and wake it from hibernation at specified times via Scheduled Tasks. _Requires Administrator privileges to local machine to install_.

  Script also runs Microsoft Updates and reboots at specified times.